morweiss/meeting-planner/README.md

-to run the project execute the following commands:
+to run the project go to meetings-planner directory and run the following commands:
 - npm install
 - npm start